PencilVoid/neocities-pencilvoid/README.md

 # neocities-pencilvoid
 This is the source code for [PencilVoid's website](https://pencilvoid.neocities.org/), hosted by [Neocities](https://neocities.org).
-Open source, so you can steal as much code as you like.
+Somewhat open source, so you can steal as much code as you like.
 Pages are generated using [Jekyll](https://jekyllrb.com).
-Website assets are contained within `site`.
+Website assets are contained within `source`.

 Issues and pull requests are open.
 If you have any questions you can just leave a comment on my website or on any of [my contacts](https://pencilvoid.neocities.org/aboutme#otherplaces).